AM7999/Thigh-High-Socks-1.19.2-Forge/README.md

 # Thigh High Socks Mod For 1.19.2
 A Joke mod for Minecraft Java partially made using MCreator This mod took an embarasingly long time to make

-# Credit to SquidDogTheLatexBoi#7345 for the textures
+<br> Thanks to SquidDogTheLatexBoi#7345 for the textures

 # Compiling